seeess1/seeess1.github.io/index.md

 # So what's the throughline?

-I'm a data geek who took his time to try out other ways of living but I've found my way to where I need to be, which is, apparently, behind a computer screen writing Python, SQL, and, apparently, prose every now and then.
+I'm a data geek who took his time to try out other ways of living but I've found my way to where I need to be, which is, apparently, behind a computer screen writing Python, SQL, and, every now and then, some prose.

-(Plus I like tennis)
+And I also happen to like tennis.

 # Contact